 Where to Place Keywords

-Where you place your keywords matters.
-Remember to avoid repeating the same keywords in your title, bullet points, and description.
-Keyword stuffing is also not recommended.
-Try to make your content sound as natural as possible.
+With Amazon SEO, where you place your keywords matters but keyword stuffing is not recommended.
+Avoid repeating the same keywords in your title, bullet points, and description and try to make your content sound as natural as possible.
 Below is a guide for where you should place your keywords.

 Amazon has a set of guidelines for coming up with good product titles.
 The title should contain: